dryan/decss/README.md

 ### Decss.touchDistance

 An integer of how many pixels a swipe gesture must be to be considered for navigation.
-Determined intially by the deck element's `data-touch-distance` attribute.
+Determined initially by the deck element's `data-touch-distance` attribute.

 ### Decss.touchDuration